magento/devdocs/src/marketplace/sellers/technical-review-guidelines.md

 _See also:_ [OSL 3.0: A Better License for Open Source Software][4]

-### Installation and Varnish Test: Verify that product installs and caching works correctly
+### Installation and Varnish Tests: Verify that product installs and caching works correctly

 Extensions for Magento are installed with Varnish Cache enabled for each supported version of PHP and switched from development to [production mode]({{ site.baseurl }}/guides/v2.4/config-guide/cli/config-cli-subcommands-mode.html).
-If you have shared packages and dependencies required for your extension, also test installs and usage with those packages.
+If you have shared packages and dependencies required for your extension, the Installation test also tests Magento installation and usage with those packages included.

 In addition, cacheable pages are accessed to ensure that they are served directly from Varnish Cache.
 You will be notified if your extension fails the test.